Ripnrip/Quake-Coding-Arena-MCP/chatgpt-widget/chat-widget/WIDGET-UPLOAD-GUIDE.md

 ## 💡 **Tips**

-- Start with the **simple** version to verify the format works
+- Start with the **simple JSX** version (`quake-achievements-simple.widget.jsx`) to verify the format works
-- Then try the **full** version for all features
+- Then try the **full JSX** version for all features
+- JSX format matches ChatKit's component syntax (like React)
-- Customize the JSON to add/remove achievements
+- Customize the JSX to add/remove achievements
-- Use ChatKit's widget builder UI to modify the JSON visually
+- Use ChatKit's widget builder UI to modify the widget visually
+- If JSX doesn't work, try the JSON versions as fallback

 ---

-**Remember:** Always upload `.json` files to ChatKit Widget Builder, not `.html` or `.widget` files! 🎯
+**Remember:** Always upload `.jsx` or `.json` files to ChatKit Widget Builder, not `.html` or `.widget` files! 🎯